garden-rs/garden/doc/src/commands.md

 have their git configuration updated to match the configured remotes.
 Missing repositories are created by cloning the configured tree url.

+The `branch: <branch-name>` tree variable is used to specify which branch should be cloned and checked out when the tree is grown.

+    trees:
+      example:
+        branch: dev
+        url: <url>

+`graden grow example` clones the repository using `git clone --branch=dev`.
+The `branch` setting is a tree variable and supports `${variable}` expressions.

 The `depth: <integer>` tree parameter is used to create shallow clones.

     trees: